Best CRM for Construction Companies: 12 Tools Ranked for 2026

 • Visual sales boards with customizable stages

-• Built-in measurement and estimation tools (EagleView integration)
+• Built-in measurement and estimation (EagleView, Beacon Pro+ integration)

-• Production boards to track jobs through installation stages
+• Production boards to track jobs through installation phases

 • Photo documentation tied to jobs and contacts

 Tradeoff: Heavily optimized for roofing workflows.
-General contractors, commercial builders, and civil contractors will find the feature set too narrow.
-Limited financial and accounting tools compared to all-in-one platforms.
+General contractors, multifamily builders, and civil contractors will find the feature set too narrow.
+Financial and accounting depth is thinner than all-in-one platforms.

 5. Followup CRM: Built for Construction Sales Teams

-Followup CRM is designed specifically for construction companies that need to track dozens of active bids simultaneously.
-It focuses on the sales side of construction: pipeline management, bid tracking, automated follow-up reminders, and win/loss reporting.
+Followup CRM is designed specifically for commercial construction companies that track dozens of active bids simultaneously.
+It focuses on the sales side of construction: pipeline management, bid tracking, automated follow-up reminders, and win/loss reporting against estimators and lead sources.

 Key features for construction: